WordPress Registration Form Plugin (CMREG) - Use Case - Adding Login and Registration Pop-ups With Invitation Codes

 CSS is a language that describes the styling.
 It does so by describing how the HTML elements should be displayed.

 Registration and Invitation Codes allow you to conveniently place your custom CSS styles to change the layout of the Front-End plugin elements.

 From the WordPress dashboard navigate to CM Registration Pro → Settings → Custom CSS tab.

-Learn more (with examples): CM Registration (CMREG) - Extra - Custom CSS Styling
+Learn more (with examples): WordPress Registration Form Plugin (CMREG) - Extra - Custom CSS Styling

-CM Registration plugin comes with two widgets - login form and registration form.
+WordPress Registration Form Plugin comes with two widgets - login form and registration form.
 Forms can be placed on every widget area on your page.

 To use the widgets navigate to the Admin Dashboard → Appearance → Widgets.

 Register Form Widget